codio/knowledge/source/common/develop/ide/editing/connect-github-codio.rst

 3. In the GitHub section, click **Connect account** and log in to your Github account when prompted.

-4. If you are using SSH connections, click **Upload public key** so Codio and Github can exchange keys.
+4. Click **Upload public key** so Codio and GitHub can exchange keys, which is required for SSH connections.

    .. image:: /img/gitHub2.png
       :alt: Upload Public Key